tegal1337/Cowurl/README.md

 # Cowurl
 Taming the Web.
 Inspired by the cowboy's dexterity in capturing wild horses, Cowurl offers the ability to capture and manage URLs from the vastness of cyberspace.
+> Use this when your auto-scraping CLI tools are hindered by WAFs that require real browser-based access.

 ![alt text](democowrl.gif)